clickalicious/ci-github-bot/README.md

 ## Features

- - Comment on `GitHub` Pull Request by a simple method call
+ - Publish comments to a `GitHub` Pull Request by a simple method call
- - Write comments with `PUG` templating engine support
+ - Comments rendered with `PUG` templating engine
  - Written in `TypeScript` and transpiled to `JavaScript` with help of `Grunt`
- - Clean + well documented code
+ - High-Quality npm package - clean & well documented code

 ## Philosophy

 If you've ever used [`Heroku® Review Apps`](https://devcenter.heroku.com/articles/github-integration-review-apps "Heroku Review Apps") and want to implement something similar for your build process then you will probably reach some point where things getting complex (like I did :).
 You will need to take a bunch of information and before to be able to comment on a Pull Request.
-This is the step which `Ci-GitHub-Bot` claims to simplify.
+This is the step which `ci-github-bot` claims to simplify.
 With its abstraction on `GitHub`'s comment API its easy to publish the comment to the Pull Request on GitHub.

-Beside the wrapper `Ci-GitHub-Bot` provides a bridge for the *CircleCI* build-system.
-You just need to put in an username, a token and the Pull-Request URL (you can configure it manually as well) - to be able to communicate with Github - after this you can publish comments of Pull Requests on GitHub.
+Beside it's wrapping functionality `ci-github-bot` provides a bridge for the `CircleCI` build-system.
+You just need to put in an username, a token.
+The Pull-Request URL is taken from environment variables at `CircleCI`.
+After this step you are able to communicate with Github.
+From now on you can publish comments to Pull Requests at GitHub.
 Sounds simple?
-It is that simple!
+It is that simple.
 Let's have a look at the examples ...

 ## Example

-We ship `Ci-GitHub-Bot` with a simple bridge for passing configuration from `CircleCI` environment variables (ENV/.env) automagically to `Ci-GitHub-Bot` - so the only thing left is passing username and token when creating a bot instance - the `GitHub` Pull Request URL is then taken from environment while building:
+We ship `ci-github-bot` with a simple bridge for passing configuration from `CircleCI` environment variables (ENV/.env) automagically to `ci-github-bot` - so the only thing left is passing username and token when creating a bot instance - the `GitHub` Pull Request URL is then taken from environment while building:

 ### CircleCI